-Brief History of Japanese Erotic Bondage
+Brief History of Japanese Knot Tying

-Shibari takes its roots from Hojo-Jutsu, a traditional style of military incarceration and torture aimed at restraining a person using a cord or rope.
+Shibari takes its roots from Hojo-Jutsu, a traditional style of military incarceration aimed at restraining a person using a cord or rope.
 In most cases, this method was used by samurai and police to shame criminals publically.
 Hojo-Jutsu was popular in feudal Japan from the beginning of the 17th to the mid-19th century.

 The basic idea of rope play is to create beautiful patterns that make the human body look even more seductive.
 The knots are supposed to simultaneously contrast and complement the natural curves of the tied person.